vitalijhein/Langchain-Personal-Assistant/README.md

 # Langchain-Personal-Assistant

-This repo is used for my personal project of understanding LangChain Memory.
+This repo is used for my personal project for understanding LangChain Memory.

-I want to build a Personal Performance Assistant, who helps me be more productive by being my Project Manager.
+I want to build a Personal Efficiency Assistant who helps me be more productive by being my Project Manager.

 ## LangChain_Agent_Memory_Exploration Notebook
 This notebook contains my first test with the different memory types.